-LEVEL SPECIFIC DEDUCTIONS - The following deductions apply to the Beginner Level of DoubleMini in addition to the Universal Deductions found in the General Double-Mini Rules.
+LEVEL SPECIFIC DEDUCTIONS - The following deductions apply to the Beginner Level of Double-Mini in addition to the Universal Deductions found in the General Double-Mini Rules.

 1. No somersaults are allowed.
-Use of a somersault at this level will result in termination, loss of skill, loss of difficulty, a deduction of 2.0 pt. for use of an illegal skill, and a deduction of a 3.0 pt. for exceeding level maximums.
+Use of a somersault at this level will result in termination, loss of skill, loss of difficulty, a deduction of 2.0 pt. for exceeding level.